East Palestine Train Derailment

 It is natural to feel stress, anxiety, grief, and worry during and after an emergency.

-There are resources available to help:
+These resources are available to help:

-For more information on managing stress, visit:
+For more information on managing stress, visit this web page:

 What is an Assessment of Chemical Exposures Investigation (ACE)?